 The Heating And Cooling

 The insulation you’ll be adding might not be enough.
-If you suffer from seriously hot summers or bitterly cold winters you will need more.
-In summer you might need an air conditioning unit keeping your room cool while you’re busy.
-It could also be connected to your central heating system, or in you want to save money independent heaters will work too.
+If you suffer from seriously hot summers or bitterly cold winters you might want to consider a reverse cycle air-conditioner or a potbelly stove.

 Now It Just Needs to be Furnished